How to Resize Images in Google Sheets

 Important: Dragging a corner handle keeps the aspect ratio locked.
 Dragging a side handle stretches only one dimension and will distort the image.

-Result: The image is resized to the dimensions you specified.
+Result: The floating image changes to the size you dragged it to.

 Limitations: